 A COPD exacerbation can occur with bacterial pneumonia, and can cause symptoms like coughing with thick green phlegm, rapid breathing, shortness of breath, wheezing, fever, fatigue and swelling in the legs or ankles.

-What to do: You should complete treatment as outlined by a lung specialist, who may prescribe antibiotics, bronchodilators or corticosteroids to combat infection and relieve respiratory symptoms.
+How to treat: You should complete treatment as outlined by a lung specialist, who may prescribe antibiotics, bronchodilators or corticosteroids to combat infection and relieve respiratory symptoms.

 9. Severe COVID-19 infection